10 Sep Choosing the Right Float Tank for Your Float Centre

 Understanding the different float tanks on the market will give you a better idea of what you need.
 Even if you’ve already got your mind set on a particular type, it’s never a bad idea to see how they stack up.
 It’s also important to keep in mind that while different, there is no “perfect float tank” as each comes with its strengths and weaknesses.

 If they looked any more futuristic, they might be in a J.J.
 Abrams movie.
-Float pods are a rising star in the world of floating — and for good reason.
+Float pods were a rising star in the world of floating starting around 2010 — and for good reason.

 The modern aesthetic of float pods are quite appealing to a lot of people.
-But outside of looking pretty cool, they also have great functionality as a proper float tank.
+But outside of looking pretty cool, they also have great functionality for the end user in mind.

 That said, there are a couple caveats with float pods as well.
 While they have that nice wide body, it is not possible to stand once you’re in the pod.
 It’s not always claustrophobic per say, but there is an initial adjustment to be made.
-Also, while all those features we mentioned are nice, they can also ruin the sensory deprivation experience.
-While some people have no problem with music and lights, it can serve as a potential distraction.
+Also, while all those features we mentioned are nice, they can also affect the sensory deprivation experience by not allowing the floater to just float as they spend the majority of the time touching everything available inside the pod.
+While some businesses plan ahead and have no problem with float room design, most float pods do not provide a proper light seal and require room light sensors to ensure a pure sensory deprivation experience.
+Lack of grab bars and ability to stand up inside the float pod will limit the accessibility requirements for certain demographics, which could matter as the baby boomer population begins to adopt floatation therapy.
+Float pods will also be very similar to a traditional float tank (samadhi, oasis, or escape) for the air exchange and ventilation, which can become a potential distraction when floaters begin to complain about “feeling stuffy”.

 If you’re claustrophobic, this might be the best way to float.